Bamboo scaffolding, a centuries-old technique, comes under scrutiny after Hong Kong’s deadliest fire in decades

 Hong Kong (CNN) — The Hong Kong residential towers engulfed by smoke and flames on Wednesday were surrounded by an ancient construction material familiar to anyone who’s spent time in the one of the world’s most densely packed urban hubs.

-It’s nearly impossible to walk down the streets of Hong Kong and not see buildings surrounded by bamboo scaffolding – a construction material that’s celebrated for its flexibility, low cost and sustainability.
+It’s nearly impossible to walk down the streets of Hong Kong and not see buildings surrounded by green netting and bamboo scaffolding – a construction material that’s celebrated for its flexibility, low cost and sustainability.

 Bamboo scaffolding dates back to at least the Han dynasty around 2,000 years ago, and has been used to build some of the city’s tallest and most iconic skyscrapers, like Norman Foster’s HSBC headquarters.

-While it is considered a treasured Hong Kong tradition, it’s recently drawn scrutiny for being combustible and prone to deterioration over time.
+While it is considered a treasured Hong Kong tradition, the fire prompted some to raise questions over its safety and durability.
 That’s despite disasters like this being extremely rare in Hong Kong, which has a strong track record when it comes to building safety – thanks to high quality construction and the strict enforcement of building regulations.

-The cause of the fire at Tai Po district is not yet known, but authorities have arrested three people linked to a construction company accused of “gross negligence.”
-At the time of the blaze, the complex was under renovation and encased in bamboo scaffolding and safety netting.
+The cause of the fire at Tai Po district is not yet known, but authorities have arrested 15 people linked to the building’s ongoing renovations.
+At the time of the blaze, the complex was under renovation and encased in scaffolding and safety netting.

+Authorities have since pointed the finger at substandard mesh netting used to wrap around the scaffolding, and highly flammable polystyrene boards that were used to block windows at the complex.
+These materials contributed to the rapid spread of the fire, officials say.

+Other experts pointed out that bamboo is a flammable material – a concern that had been raised in previous debates before this fire.

 The bamboo poles are also “vertically oriented, so the fire is basically spreading up without any resistance,” he added.